discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 **Could we add an SLA that 90% will not require additional intervention by ExeterPremedia?**

 ####Output:
-At the end of the author correction process all components are zipped up and delivered to an eLife AWS bucket: elife-production-authorproof
+At the end of the author correction process all components are zipped up and delivered to an eLife AWS bucket: elife-production-authorcorrected
 - XML file
 - PDF file
 - PDF figures fix